rsalhan/DevOps-Course-Starter-v2/README.md

 Also add your board ID and list IDs (for ToDo, Doing + Done) to the `.env` file.

-## ViewModel Unit Tests
+## Unit Tests

 Please familiarise yourself with `view_model.py` before reviewing contents of `test_view_model.py`.

+## Integration Tests

+Please also review `app.py` as well as `test_app.py` which will pull your test environment variables from `env.test.py`.

+## Executing Unit/Integration Test

-Please execute `poetry run pytest` from a terminal ensuring you at the correct path level.
+Please execute `poetry run pytest` from a terminal ensuring you at the correct path/level.